liquidinstruments/moku-examples/docs/mc/statusregs.md

 ## Type Casting

 These status registers can be assigned to different internal signals or control registers to playback these values in real-time.
 With VHDL code, assigning to the status registers will often require casting to std_logic_vector.
-When using Verilog, the casting and resizing is often implicit during the assignment and is done automatically.
+When using Verilog (SystemVerilog), the casting and resizing is often implicit during the assignment and is done automatically.

 <code-group>